Our Story

 In 2014, the Chichester Dementia Support Action Group was formed to assess the community needs and existing resources.
 They also sought input from local individuals affected by dementia and assembled a diverse Board of Trustees to guide their mission.

 Extensive research was conducted nationwide to identify best practices in dementia care.
-Alongside statistical analysis, the group prioritized listening to the experiences of those impacted by dementia, uncovering significant gaps in local support services.
+Alongside statistical analysis, the group prioritised listening to the experiences of those impacted by dementia, uncovering significant gaps in local support services.

 In response to community feedback, the Sage House Model was established and a building designed with dementia in mind.
 Partnerships were formed and in 2018, Sage House opened its doors to the community it was designed to serve.